Universität Bonn

 • Graphenalgorithmen

-You also need 18 credit points in foundations of Programming, Software Development and Information Systems.
+You also need a certain number of ECTS credit points in Programming, Software Technology and Information Systems: 18 points for the Computer Science or Cyber Security program; 20 points for the Artificial Intelligence program.
 We recommend a selection from the following modules:

 • Einführung in die Computergrafik und Visualisierung (9 ECTS)